-Day 8 - Monday, May 4, 2020
+Day 10 - Friday, May 2, 2025

 Today we will start in Bethany, one of the sites not too far from Jerusalem that Lord loved to visit because his friends Mary, Martha, and their brother Lazarus lived there.
-Here we will visit Tomb of Lazarus and Russian Ecclesiastical school for Palestinian girls.
-On our way toward the Dead Sea we will stop at the Museum of the "Good Samaritan" built on the spot of the Ottoman inn and the ruins of the Byzantine Monastery.
+Here we will visit Tomb of 11:17-44) (John and Ecclesiastical school for Palestinian girls which has its own holy site (John 11.17-26).
+On our way toward the Dead Sea we will stop at the Museum of the "Good Samaritan" built on the spot of the Ottoman inn and the ruins of the Byzantine Monastery where the event mentioned by Christ have taken place (Luke 10:25-37).
 Collection of the museum provides an interesting insight into the history of the Byzantine monks of the Judean desert and the Samaritans.
 From here we will travel to visit monastery of St. Gerasimos of Jordan, and the city of Jericho, one of the oldest continuously inhabited cities in the World.
-After border formalities we will cross into the Hashemite Kingdom of Jordan.
-Dinner and overnight at the Russian Pilgrim house in Bethany beyond the Jordan.
+Overnight: Jerusalem.
+Hotel: Ramat Rachel.